WHAT IS NEUROENDOCRINE TUMOR AND CARCINOID CANCER?

 Paragangliomas, Pheochromocytomas, and Merkel cell carcinoma.

 Is it cancer?
 YES.
 It can, and most often does spread, unless caught very early.
 The most common sites for disease spread (metastases) are the lymph nodes, liver, mesentery and bones.
-Confusing to patients, this disease can be referred to by many different names; it can be known as neuroendocrine tumor (NET), neuroendocrine cancer, carcinoid cancer, pancreatic islet cell NET, or cancer, carcinoid cancer of the lungs, etc. Regardless of primary site, once the cancer has spread, the same set of potential interventions apply.
+Confusing to patients, this disease can be referred to by many different names; it can be known as neuroendocrine tumor (NET), neuroendocrine cancer, carcinoid cancer, pancreatic islet cell NET, or cancer, carcinoid cancer of the lungs, etc.

 If you are not confused enough already, NETs are also divided into two categories: functional or non-functional.